ROMANS 8:

 needs.

-Of course, he had no idea that an old tramp was wondering
+Of course he had no idea that an old tramp was wandering

 around outside, looking for a loose board.